Irish language in Northern Ireland: Language in Gaelic Ireland

-Irish Revival in the North
+Irish Revival in Northern Ireland

 Intellectuals in Belfast took an antiquarian interest in Irish-language culture towards the end of the 18th century, and an Irish-language magazine Bolg an tSolair was published in 1795.
 The Ulster Gaelic Society was founded in 1830.
 Attitudes among the Anglican and Presbyterian middle class, however, changed in the second half of the 19th century as the Gaelic Revival began being associated with support for Home Rule or Irish Republicanism.
 The English-born MP for South Londonderry, Thomas Lea proposed an amendment to the draft of the second Home Rule Bill that would have prevented the passing of laws which would increase Irish language use in state schools, legal courts and other public spheres.
 A branch of the Gaelic League was founded in Belfast in 1895 with a non-sectarian and widely based membership, but the decline in Irish as a first language continued.

 Irish was in sharp decline throughout the whole of Ireland from the mid-1800s.
 From the late 1600s and early 1700s, the Church of Ireland made some attempts to revive the declining Irish language.
 The church printed Bibles and Prayer Books in Irish, and some churches, and some Protestant clergymen like William King of Dublin, held services in the language.
 However, the English language had been the language of learning and the Roman Catholic Church continued to use Ecclesiastical Latin for Mass and English in sermons.
 English was the language of the industrial east of the island, and Irish started to become confined to the more rural west.
 The proportion of Irish speakers had fallen from about half of the population in 1800 to 23% by 1851, and with only about a third of these speaking it exclusively.

 By the 1860s, of all the Roman Catholic seminaries, only St Jarlath's in Tuam was teaching in Irish.
 The Roman Catholic Church had, at that time, desired to "stamp out any lingering, semi-pagan remnants", which included the Irish language.
-[Citation needed] Some, like Sir William Wilde in 1852, blamed the Catholic Church for the quick decline and was "shocked" by the rapid decline of both the language and Gaelic customs after the Famine.
+Some, like Sir William Wilde in 1852, blamed the Catholic Church for the quick decline and was "shocked" by the rapid decline of both the language and Gaelic customs after the Famine.